 -

-Mashup Score: 0SHEA Spring Conference - 7 month(s) ago
+Mashup Score: 0SHEA Spring Conference - 2 year(s) ago

 The theme of this year’s conference is “The Future is Now: Implementing Change through People, Policy and Technology” The 2024 Spring Conference, to be held in person, in Houston, Texas will include topics on healthcare epidemiology, antibiotic stewardship, long-term care, research methods, clinical microbiology, patient safety and quality, implementation science, and COVID-19.
 It also provides a wide range of opportunities for networking with peers and experts in the field.
 Innovative topics discussing